 - Bonus value when you redeem rewards for AAA Rewards Cards: With most redemption options, each AAA Dollar you earn is worth 1 cent.
 But if you redeem them for a AAA Rewards Card, the redemption value gets bumped up to 1.2 to 1.4 cents per Dollar, depending on how many you redeem.
-That’s still less than what you’ll earn with a 1.5% cash-back credit card, but it does elevate the AAA Dollars Mastercard above other 1% cards.
+That’s less than a 1.5% cash-back credit card, but it does elevate the AAA Dollars Mastercard above other 1% cards.

 - Long introductory 0% interest promotion: You’ll get an introductory 0% interest rate on both purchases and balance transfers for 15 billing cycles.
-After that, you’ll pay the card’s variable interest rate.
 While that’s not the longest promotion on the market, and you can get better rewards rates and similar terms with other cards, it is among the better 0% interest rate promotions available.

 - Rewards expire: Unused rewards expire roughly five years after you earn them.
-With some other cash-back credit cards, you can get a better rewards rate and your rewards won’t expire as long as your account is open.
+With some other cash-back credit cards your rewards won’t expire as long as your account is open.

 Most redemption options will give you a value of 1 cent per Dollar.
 But if you use your AAA credit card Dollars to get a AAA Rewards Card, you’ll get 20%-40% more value.
 Here are the conversion tiers: